phynet/Xcode-Markdown-Renderer/README.md

 # Xcode-Markdown-Renderer

+This is easier than you think:

-just type
+1) just type

      touch myProject.xcodeproj/.xcodesamplecode.plist

-and if you have a workspace:
+1.1) and if you have a workspace:

      touch myProject.xcworkspace/.xcodesamplecode.plist

+The only thing is that you won't be avable to edit the markdown file inside xcode...use another markdown editor and done!